 As I previously learned, the Ebata family possesses two kamon.
 But, it’s not necessary to conclude that my family must choose one kamon over the other.
 It’s a fact that Japanese families, especially among the samurai class, often possessed more than one kamon.

-The powerful daimyou, Oda Nobunaga, who attempted to unify Japan during the late Sengoku period, had as many as seven kamon during his lifetime.
-The main four crests included the standard Oda family crest, the Oda Mokko, which is said to represent the Japanese flowering quince shrub (see Figure 30).
-As the Oda claimed to have descended from the noble Taira (Heike) clan who was known to have used the kiri mon (paulownia crest), as used by the Imperial family and later Imperial court, used it as their family crest as well as the Ahega-cho, a swallowtail butterfly.
+The powerful daimyō, Oda Nobunaga, who attempted to unify Japan during the late Sengoku period, had as many as seven kamon during his lifetime.
+The main four crests included the standard Oda family crest, the Oda Mokko, which is said to represent the Japanese flowering quince shrub (see Figure 29).
+The Oda claimed to have descended from the noble Taira (Heike) clan, who was known to have used the kiri mon (paulownia crest) and was used by the Imperial family.
+Later, the Imperial Court used it as their family crest as well as the Ahega-cho, a swallowtail butterfly.
+Later, the Imperial Court used it as their family crest as well as the Ahega-cho, a swallowtail butterfly.

 Another familiar crest used by Nobunaga was the Eiraku Tsuho coin.
-It’s believed Nobunaga used this crest because of his victory at the Battle of Okehazama in 1560 going up against an army ten times that of his own.
+It’s believed Nobunaga used this crest because of his victory at the Battle of Okehazama in 1560.
+His army went against an army ten times that of his own.
 Before the battle, Nobunaga stopped at the sacred Atsuta Shrine to pray for success.
-When making an offering of five copper coins, he and his men were surprised and encouraged when all five coins landed face up; it was a most auspicious occurrence.
+When making an offering of five copper coins, he and his men were surprised and encouraged when all five coins landed face up.
+It was a most auspicious occurrence.

 The Takeda clan of Kai used several kamon at once.
-The patriarch Takeda Shingen preferred the simplified flower petals that appeared on his banners as four diamonds, while his son Katsuyori (Oda Nobunaga’s son-in-law) opted for a flowery version of the same crest.
-Katsuyori himself used two kamon, his father’s crest and his mother’s from the Suwa clan.
+The patriarch Takeda Shingen preferred the simplified flower petals that appeared on his banners as four diamonds.
+Meanwhile, his son Katsuyori (Oda Nobunaga’s son-in-law) opted for a flowery version of the same crest.
+Katsuyori himself used two kamon, his father’s crest and his mother’s crest from the Suwa clan.
 Plus, he also had his battle-banner and regiment’s sign.
-So, in every battle, Takeda Katsuyori alone displayed at least four different kamo at once.
-Altogether, the Takeda used up to seven kamon: the four diamonds, four diamonds surrounded by a solid ring, two cranes bowing their heads together, a centipede, hanabishi 花菱 (three vertical flowers), Furinkazan 風林火山 (“Wind, Forest, Fire, Mountain”), and the Tai 大 character (see Figure 31).
+So, in every battle, Takeda Katsuyori alone displayed at least four different kamon at once.
+Altogether, the Takeda used up to seven kamon: the four diamonds, four diamonds surrounded by a solid ring, two cranes bowing their heads together, a centipede, hanabishi (花菱, three vertical flowers), Furinkazan (風林火山, “Wind, Forest, Fire, Mountain”), and the Tai (大) character (see Figure 30).

 Why so many kamon?

-Remember that kamon weren’t regulated concerning its use and came to function as symbols of a family or clan.
-During the Edo period, commoners (i.e., wealthy merchants, artisans, and even prosperous farmers) couldn’t officially have a family name, but upon further examination, there weren’t any official restrictions that prevented them from adopting kamon.
+Remember that kamon wasn’t regulated concerning its use and came to function as symbols of a family or clan.
+During the Edo period, commoners (i.e., wealthy merchants, artisans, and even prosperous farmers) couldn’t officially have a family name.
+Still, upon further examination, there weren’t any official restrictions that prevented them from adopting kamon.

 As mentioned previously, conclusive research on how families from the farmer/peasant, artisan, and merchant classes obtained their kamon is only just beginning.
-But, generally speaking, only one kamon per family name (or myouji) existed because the function of the kamon was to symbolize the family name itself.
+Generally speaking, only one kamon per family name (or myōji) existed because the function of the kamon was to symbolize the family name itself.
 Kamon was needed to identify one’s own family from another.
-But kamon was sometimes passed on to other families with different family names in several ways, so it didn’t always correspond to a family’s bloodline, except in cases when descent is clear.
+But kamon was sometimes passed on to other families with different family names in several ways.
+So it didn’t always correspond to a family’s bloodline, except in cases when the descent is apparent.